 - Inflicts a random high level Fire Magic miscast effect on you.
 This can include fireballs, sticky flames, and searing flames that temporarily reduce your fire resistance.

 Trog is one of the best gods for pure melee warriors, especially if they are minotaurs, trolls, or other monstrous species who won't miss their pathetic spellcasting abilities.
 Kobolds ironically enough also make fantastic berserkers, as their ability to stay constantly engorged without a hunger penalty basically ensures they can go berserk every fight.
 Also, don't forget that Trog also gifts ammunition, making it a good choice for hunters.

 Berserking is handy for pulverizing enemies, but don't forget that the Haste it provides can be used to get away from trouble, too.
 Be very careful using this without a staircase in sight; you don't want to end up slowed next to the very thing you were trying to escape from.

 Trog's Hand grants regeneration that can be used to counteract the effects of poison should you be near death with no other ability to heal available.
 The magic resistance it provides can be useful should you find yourself without enough MR near a monster with a dangerous enchantment (such as Banishment, Sentinel's Mark, or Petrify).

 Trog's berserk summons are quite worthy (and do not have any risk of spawning hostile like Makhleb's demons), but remember that you cannot invoke that while you are raging.
 If you need help for a big battle, remember to call your friends first, then start the party!
 Like other summons, Trog's Brother in Arms summons will not follow you up or down stairs, so be sure to use them when enemies are in sight.

-Generous Trog is one of the few gods you can abandon while keeping permanent benefits granted via worship (gifted weapons), though for this reason his wrath is particularly nasty.
+Generous Trog is one of the few gods you can abandon while keeping permanent benefits granted via worship (gifted weapons), though for this reason the wrath is particularly nasty.

 Tips & Tricks